Cancer type

 Doctors use what’s called “survival statistics” to understand the likelihood of a patient beating the disease.

-According to the National Cancer Institute, around 22% of patients are alive five years after an esophageal cancer diagnosis.
+According to the National Cancer Institute, around 22% of patients are alive five years after an esophageal cancer diagnosis (In the U.S.).

 Detailed survival statistics are based on where the cancer is located and if it has spread: